k4sh4n1/research/dissertation.md

 * Quick estimation of SDE parameters from observed market prices
 * Reducing optimization time

 The selection of SDE model among available models can be assisted by ML too.
-According to the market regime or other variables, it is decided which SDE model is more probably to provide the most accurate forecasts.
+According to the market regime or other variables, it is decided which SDE model is more probable to provide the most accurate forecasts.

+## PBD

+Performance based design from structural engineering can inspire.

 ## Reference